Turn-Key Investment Property at Electric Avenue

 Welcome to Electric Avenue in Downtown Vancouver.
 Fully furnished 1 bedroom and den condo in the heart of downtown Vancouver at Electric Avenue by Bosa.
 Located on the 15th floor on the quiet side of the building, sprawling over 648sf of living space this home features, polished granite kitchen countertops, imported marble vanity tops, laminate flooring, large bedroom and den, walk-through closet and large outdoor balcony with NE exposure and park and city views.
 The den is the perfect office, nursery, small bedroom or an extra walk in closet.
 All furniture and furnishings are included in the price making it a perfect investment property ready to rent.
-Building amenities feature 2 roof top gardens, located on 11 and 19flr, 24-hours concierge, exercise room, meeting rooms, theatre and fireplace lounge.
-1 parking stall included.
+Building amenities feature 2 roof top gardens, located on the 11th and 19th floor, 24-hours concierge, exercise room, meeting rooms, theatre and fireplace lounge.
+1 parking stall is included.
 Pets & rentals are allowed.
 Unbeatable location, steps to Vancouver's best dining and shopping.

 ELECTRIC AVENUE by BOSA